Hannah Bookbinder

 In her free time, she likes to play the electric guitar, go thrift shopping, read romance and gothic horror novels, and hike in nature with her dog and wife.

-In her free time, Angela enjoys reading poetry, making tea, and spending time with friends and family.
+In her free time, Angela enjoys listening to podcasts, playing pickleball, and spending time on the beach with friends.

 Beth Goldstein-Huxen